bigkorupto/awesome-nocode/README.md

 When software is built with code, only people who can read and write can build software.
-Pega's visual models let certified Page no-code business architect professionals – marketers, sellers, customer experience leaders, operations experts - build the software they need and drive productivity across the business.
+Pega's visual models let certified Pega no-code business architect professionals – marketers, sellers, customer experience leaders, operations experts - build the software they need and drive productivity across the business.